 The MDAX share index (derived from Mid-Cap-Dax) contains the shares of the 60 largest and most liquid companies from classic sectors below the DAX (which comprises 30 shares).
 These can be both German and foreign companies - as long as they are listed in the Prime Standard.
 GRENKE AG was first listed in the SDAX (which comprises the 70 largest and most liquid companies below the MDAX).
 With effect from June 24, 2019, the company was added to the MDAX.

 Master lease agreement (MLA)

 Customers who invest regularly in new equipment conclude a master lease agreement with GRENKE and benefit from standardised, attractive terms within that framework.
 The agreed leasing volumes can be drawn in individual tranches by customers.
 Hence, customers benefit from favourable terms, lower costs and greater flexibility.
 The customer‘s reseller is informed of the framework agreement, giving him additional options for increasing business with this customer.

 Mean acquisition value

 The mean acquisition value is determined as the arithmetic mean of the acquisition costs of all leased as-sets for which lease agreements were concluded in the reporting period.

-New business comprises the acquisition costs of all newly acquired assets from leasing and lease-purchase contracts and the factoring volume in the reporting period.
+New business comprises the acquisition costs of all newly acquired assets from leasing and lease-purchase contracts,the factoring volume and the SME lending business in the reporting period.

 Share of corporate customers in lease portfolio